 - Click [OK].
 Snap inserts the start and end link tags in the questionnaire.

-When you have completed your questionnaire design, you need to test your links and popups.
+When you have completed your questionnaire design, you need to test your links.

 - Select File|Publish or click [Ctrl] + [Shift] + [W] to open the Publish Questionnaire dialog.